My mom is known for her creamy, garlic mashed potatoes.

 Instructions:

-Rinse and peel the potatoes then cut into 1½” chunks.
-In a large pot over medium-high heat, bring water to a rolling boil.
+Rinse and peel the potatoes then cut into 1½” (4cm) chunks.
+Add to a large pot and fill with enough cold water to cover the potatoes by ½" (1.3cm).

-Cook the potatoes until they are tender, stirring occasionally, about 20 minutes.
-Drain the potatoes completely.
+Bring the water to a boil and cook the potatoes until they are fork tender, stirring occasionally, about 20 minutes.

-Serve in a large serving bowl and garnish with chives.
+Serve in a large serving bowl and garnish with chives and additional pats of butter.

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES!